postplayhouse/postplayhouse.com/src/routes/news/2017-05-14-50th-anniversary-special-events.md

 Experience cuisine prepared by Chadron State College Dining Services-Creative Dining and an enjoy an evening of revelry and reminiscing.
 Cocktail hour begins at 4:30, followed by dinner at 5:30 p.m.
 [See the menu below](#th-anniversary-dinner-menu).

 This is an exclusive event and tickets are _limited_.
-Tickets must be purchased in advance either [through our online box office](https://postplayhousetickets.universitytickets.com/user_pages/event.asp?id=757&cid=74) or by calling { site.box_office_phone }.
+Tickets must be purchased in advance either [through our online box office](https://postplayhousetickets.universitytickets.com/user_pages/event.asp?id=757&cid=74) or by calling { site.boxOfficePhone }.

 Tickets are \$100 per person and include the cost of dinner and two cocktails of your choice, provided by the Bean Broker.
 Cash bar will remain open during the event.